-The concept of cyclical economy meets the ambition for sustainable development in the context of increasing pressure from the production and consumption of resources of the planet's environment.
+The concept of circular economy meets the ambition for sustainable development in the context of increasing pressure from the production and consumption of resources of the planet's environment.
 Until now, the economy was largely based on the "take-make-throw" model, a linear model in which each product inevitably reaches the end of its useful life.

 Read more on the following newsletters: